matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 ## Proposal

-Any user who is able to join a room can access the stripped state events of that room.
+Any user who is able to join a room shall be allowed to have access the stripped state events of that room.
+No changes are proposed to the mechanics of how the users may get those state events, e.g. the `invite_state` of an invite or the roomd irectory.

-Potential ways that a user might be able to join include, but are not limited to, the following mechanisms:
+Potential ways that a user might be able to join a room include, but are not limited to, the following mechanisms:

 * A room that has `join_rules` set to `public` or `knock`.
 * A room that the user is in possession of an invite to (regardless of the `join_rules`).